-I have created command centers for families using a variety of items, but the items that are used in every command center include either a whiteboard or chalkboard, hanging filing system, and a calendar.
+I have created command centers for families using a variety of items, but the items that are used in every command center include either a whiteboard or chalkboard, a hanging filing system, and a calendar.
 We typically have a space for pens, whiteboard markers, chalk, and Post-It notes nearby.
-Sometimes that includes hanging on the wall, while other times that involves a drawer or basket under the command center.
+Sometimes that includes hanging on the wall, while other times it involves a drawer or basket under the command center.

 Gather all the items you need to support your command center.
 Then find items that can be hung so everything is together.
 I recommend keeping the calendar at eye level with pens or Post-Its nearby.
 Give each hanging file a specific category and label it.
 Create a project or activity board on the whiteboard or chalkboard.

 Other Posts On Setting Up A Command Center You May Enjoy:

 Finally, Trello and Asana are specific online apps that are good project plan examples.
 My only hesitation about recommending them is that they are not as easily accessible as something that is more out in the open like a project board or your wallpaper on your computer.
 These are programs you have to go online to access.
 And if your computer screen isn’t that wide, you have to scroll to see all the projects you have to complete.
 For me, it’s too overwhelming.
 But for my clients, it has worked wonders.
 It totally depends on what and how you like to visually look approach project planning.